 Makita 18V X2 Brushless Rear-Handle Circular Saw Review

-Makita showed the world their first cordless rear-handle saw at World of Concrete earlier this year and we’ve had several weeks to use it.
-Officially under the title Makita 18V X2 Brushless Rear-Handle Circular Saw, please don’t call it a worm drive.
+The Makita 18V X2 Brushless Rear-Handle Circular Saw (XSR01) may not be a worm drive, but it operates like one.
 Affectionately known around certain circles as the Makita Cordless Not a Worm Drive, it really isn’t.

 But it isn’t a sidewinder, either.
 A helical design brings the gears together at a 45-degree angle rather than the 90 of a true worm drive.
 Whatever you want to call it, the hype has been all about the power.
 So aside from the classic worm drive’s rear handle and left side blade orientation, what else is there?